tillsteinbach/VWsFriend/README.md

 ## VWsFriend with Apple Homekit support
 ![ID3](./screenshots/homekit.jpg)
-* Replace the docker-compose command by this to use the homekit override
+* Replace the docker-compose file by [docker-compose-homekit-host.yml](./docker-compose-homekit-host.yml) to use the homekit override
 ```bash
 docker-compose -f docker-compose-homekit-host.yml
 ```
 This will use host mode for iobroker.
 This is necessary as the bridge mode will not forward multicast which is necessary for Homekit to work.
-If you do not like to share the host network with iobroker you can use macvlan mode:
+If you do not like to share the host network with iobroker you can use macvlan mode [docker-compose-homekit-macvlan.yml](./docker-compose-homekit-macvlan.yml):
 ```bash
 docker-compose -f docker-compose-homekit-macvlan.yml
 ```